 But it doesn’t have to be this way.

 Although values may differ for a broken bone or fracture in a personal injury claim, there a few common factors to consider that can impact the amount of your settlement.
-An experienced car accident attorney from Lapeze & Johns, however, can help build a strong case for you with essential evidence to maximize your compensation and aid in your recovery.
+An experienced car accident attorney from Lapeze & Johns, however, can help build a strong case for you with essential evidence to aid in your recovery of financial relief.

 What are the Most Common Car Accident Injuries?

 Broken bones and fractures suffered in a car accident can range in type and severity.
 Pain can be temporary or long-lasting.
 Sometimes, the injury can be fatal.
 After suffering an injury from a car accident, seek appropriate medical attention immediately.
 Victims may be concerned about the forecasted medical expense, but seeking help from an experienced attorney is the best way to secure compensation for your injuries.

 Some of the most affected broken bones suffered in a car accident can happen anywhere in the: